 As of May 3, 2021, the Middlesex County Emergency Rental Assistance Program (MCERAP) is live and accepting applications for assistance.
 Renter households in need of assistance may submit their application and required documentation via the MCERAP online application portal.
 The MCERAP is funded by a $24.6 million grant from the federal government.
 Funding will be distributed on a priority basis.
 For more information, please click here.

 Monmouth County’s Emergency Rental Assistance Program (ERAP) allows eligible households to receive up to $30,000 for rental costs incurred on or after March 13, 2020.
 The Monmouth County ERAP applications can include rental arrears; prospective rent up to three months to prevent homelessness or housing instability; and household-related expenses such as relocation fees, late fees associated with rental payments and security deposits.
 To learn more about availability of funds and how to apply, click here.

 Morris County’s emergency rental assistance program is currently closed.
 If you are in need of assistance paying your rent or other bills like utilities, please contact the Morris County Department of Human Services.

-Ocean County will launch its second round of the Residential Emergency Rental Assistance Program (RERAP 2.0) on January 24, 2022.
+Applications for the Ocean County Residential Emergency Rental Assistance Program (RERAP 2.0) are not currently being accepted.
 Please visit this website and check back often for more information on eligibility and the application process.
 If you have submitted an application for emergency rental assistance in Ocean City’s first round, processing support is still available by calling 1-833-753-9671.

 Franklin Township’s emergency rent relief program will provide up to $3,000 in rental assistance that will be paid directly to the landlord on behalf of eligible families.
 Franklin Township residents must have been current on their rent through March 20, 2020, have a current lease/rent agreement, and have experienced a COVID-19 related loss of income.
 To learn more and apply, click here.